monome/norns-image/readme-hardware.md

 ### Inputs

-The audio inputs (stereo) have an analog gain stage, controlled by a digital potentiometer: DS1881.
-It's controlled via i2c.
-A driver could be created, but it's easy enough to use the i2c system as the protocol is very minimal.

-The i2c lines are connected to i2c0.

-CONFIG: dtparam=i2c_arm=on

-(TODO: protocol, which is in the datasheet)

 The input jacks are configured for balanced or unbalanced.
 Input impedance is 10k.

 ### Outputs

 The output jacks are configured for balanced or unbalanced.
 Output impedance is 590 ohm.

-Output from the codec is buffered and connected to the headphone driver as well.
+Output from the codec is connected to the headphone driver as well.

 ### Headphone driver